-We're missing the point as an industry if we accept that users will continue to stay away from the corporate communications platform because it's too hard to adopt UC mobility.
 Technology can support user independence and choice, delivering true productivity gains from mobility, while still driving down corporate communication costs.

 Secondly, I'd like to challenge this idea that all we need to focus on is "adoption" and that "deployment" is dead.
 It's a great line for a conference, but it's just not true...unless of course you want to dumb everything down (which is not what organizations what).

 Yes, of course all vendors need to improve the usability of their interfaces and enable plug and play.
 Ease of use is fundamental, as Steve Jobs has shown.
 But it doesn't mean that detailed requirements and the thousands of configuration and dial plan settings have disappeared for a sophisticated enterprise with a rich array of services and a distributed branch network.
 Improving adoption doesn't mean you have to dumb down the solution; quite the opposite.

 My team is working on a 30k seat migration right now, and this particular customer (a financial institution) definitely does not want to dumb-down their service offering to their end-users.
 They see communications as a competitive advantage.
 They want a rich feature set, multiple devices per user and a more complex dial plan to drive down costs.
 There are over 3 million advanced settings that have to be loaded for their 30k users in this deployment (an average of 100 settings per user).